15 Top-Rated Campgrounds near Big Sur & Pfeiffer Big Sur State Park, CA

 At the heart of the Big Sur coast, halfway between Andrew Molera and Pfeiffer Big Sur State Parks, this family-friendly campground offers nearly 100 spots next to the Big Sur River.
 It has space for tents and RVs and features one- and two-bedroom camping cabins with private bathrooms.

 An outdoor playground surrounded by redwoods is popular with both parents and kids at the campground, as is the large swimming pool that branches from the river.
 Inner tubes are also available to rent for soaking in the Big Sur River.
 For beach access and one of the most stunning places to catch the sunset in Big Sur, the world-famous Pfeiffer Beach is only a five-mile drive away.

 Flushing toilets and showers are free to use for all overnight guests.
 Big Sur Campground enforces their quiet time of 10pm to 8am with a gentle but strict touch, making it easy to sleep through the night.

 Official site: http://www.bigsurcamp.com/

 Near the community of Lucia on the Big Sur coast, Limekiln State Park offers a bit of everything this rugged edge of the country has to offer.
-Redwood grove hiking trails, scenic waterfall viewpoints, access to the Ventana Wilderness, and panoramic ocean vistas can all be experienced in a day at Limekiln State Park.
-Modern history is also on display with four lime kiln artifacts accessed by hiking trails.
+Redwood grove hiking trails, scenic waterfall viewpoints, and panoramic ocean vistas are experienced in a day at Limekiln State Park.
+The park also lends access to the Ventana Wilderness

 Address: 63025 CA-1, Big Sur, California